+We review operational risk according to our covered bonds rating framework.
 DLR Kredit does not have its own distribution channels and relies on its owner banks for customer referral.
 DLR Kredit is solely responsible for property valuation, customer credit assessment, and loan approval.
 DLR Kredit does not pay dividends, but commissions its owners for loan servicing.
 All entities have access to the same loan management systems and can share customer files with DLR Kredit electronically, which limits the scope for operational errors.
 We consider the credit procedures of DLR Kredit to be in line with current market standards.

 The ownership banks manage the relationship with customers, whereas DLR Kredit is responsible for the group's mortgage valuations, origination, and the in-house customer rating model.
-DLR Kredit maintains a guarantee scheme with the owner banks and may deduct the losses incurred on all loans from commissions paid to the owner banks.

-DLR Kredit takes on the responsibility for collections and the management and sale of foreclosed properties.
+DLR Kredit is also responsible for collections and the management and sale of foreclosed properties.
 In most cases, a loan subject to foreclosure remains in the capital center until a sale is agreed.